“That’s it, you’re grounded!”

 Sometimes, you’ll know the right consequence, sometimes you’ll need to think about it for a while and other times you’ll have no idea.
 It’s ok!
 Asking your teen what they think is appropriate is a powerful way of letting them control their fate and having them buy into the process.

-If you’re feeling lost on how to even begin a conversation like this with your teen and want to have firm boundaries without the exhausting need for continuous consequences, it’s time to Become a Boundaries Boss.
-I’ll walk you through my step-by-step process of setting boundaries that work, plus you’ll get my Compassionate Consequence Formula to guide you through connection and reasonable correction for lasting change.
+If you’re feeling lost on how to even begin a conversation like this with your teen and want to have firm boundaries without the exhausting need for continuous consequences, register for my FREE masterclass to learn the SECRET to getting your teen to like AND listen to you.

 You’ll get lifetime access to this transformational content and 4 weeks of personalized support from me in my private parenting community.
 Plus, it’s guaranteed for 30 days!
 Click the button above now to end the power struggle and start connecting.